 It is exciting to have reached a time when many of our sponsored pupils have successfully passed their final school exams and are ready to venture out into the adult world.
 However, this comes with its own new set of challenges, particularly in getting these young adults to college or trade school so that they can become formally qualified and employable?

 Our "Charity Begins at Home" has recognised that, in spite of their many personal difficulties, hard working pupils should be given the chance to fulfill their educational dreams.
 We have been focusing our efforts on raising the funds to support them through some form of higher education.
-The benefits of providing 'tertiary' education are numerous!
+The benefits of providing 'further education' to trade schools, college and university's are numerous!

 It greatly increases chances of employment.
 It improves essential 'Life Skills'.
 It gives increased hope and pride.
 It helps to provide financial security for the family.